farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 In the Modulr payments rail main submodule, there are two packages:

 * Client - which contains the `ModulrClient` class - a proxy to the Modulr API.
-* Rail - which contains sub-projects with the actions, flows, and services required to make payments from a Corda node via the ModulR PSP.
+* Rail - which contains sub-projects with the actions, flows, and services required to make payments from a Corda node via the Modulr PSP.

 ### Client Module